nmahmudova/ADE-LLM/ADE-LLM-S/README.md

 - test_dataset_cause_1.jsonl contains only the anomalous traces from D1, for assessing the explanation of anomaly causes.
 - Similarly, the corresponding files for D2 are also included for testing detection and explanation performance.

-### 7. Fine-tune LLaMA (Optional)
+### 7. Fine-tune LLaMA
 You can fine-tune the model if desired.
-This step can be skipped if you prefer to use our pre-fine-tuned model llama-fine-tuned.
+This step can be skipped if you prefer to use our pre-fine-tuned model from [narminam/ADE-LLM](https://huggingface.co/narminam/ADE-LLM).
 To fine-tune LLaMA from the root directory:
 ```bash
 python fine-tune-BPAD.py